jmacmi11an/Sartorial/README.md

-#Sartorial
+# Sartorial
-##A web application in development
+## A web application in development
 https://sartorial-5c2a4.web.app/dressingroom

-##Technologies
+## Technologies
 React
 Underscore
 Firebase

-##Summary
+## Summary
 Sartorial is a website catering to men interested in creating a minimalist and yet stylish wardrobe.
+As users acquire wardrobe pieces their outfit suggestions become more diverse.
+As users age their wardrobe suggestions change.

-##Skills Improved Upon/Lessons Learned
+## Skills Improved Upon/Lessons Learned

 I'll start with skills that I have improved upon since past projects.
 First of all I spent much more time planning this project.
 This included outlining the page views that I wanted, where components would be displayed, what components I would need, etc. During this time I also drew out several sketches about how best to organize the storing of certain data - principally, the Wardrobe Zero items as well as all future items.
 I considered storing the Wardrobe Zero items in my database and attaching their unique ID to users.
 But in the end decided on storing them locally since they will always start out the same.
 In the future however, I foresee running into some problems if/when I allow users to modify their Wardrobe Zero items.